 A good film director will coach their actors and presenters to deliver an on-screen performance that conveys the content of the script effectively and authentically.

-Many times I see clients trying to deliver messages that might look good on paper, but bear no resemblance to how people speak in life.
+Often, I see clients trying to deliver messages that look good on paper, but bear no resemblance to how they or people speak in life.

-Use contractions.
+- Use contractions.
 For example, don’t write, “I would like” if you normally say “I’d like” when you speak.
-Using contractions keeps the tone of your script friendly and conversational.
+Using contractions keeps the tone of your script friendly and conversational

 - Also, only use words that you are familiar with and can pronounce correctly.
 Remember, most video viewers want their information delivered in fast, succinct chunks.